blinkinput/blinkinput-android/README.md

 This method returns `true` if camera supports torch flash mode.
 Note that camera has to be loaded for this method to work.

 ##### <a name="recognizerView_setTorchState"></a> `setTorchState(boolean, SuccessCallback)`
 If torch flash mode is supported on camera, this method can be used to enable/disable torch flash mode.
-After operation is performed, [SuccessCallback](javadoc/com/microblink/hardware/SuccessCallback.html) will be called with boolean indicating whether operation has succeeded or not.
+After operation is performed, [SuccessCallback](https://blinkocr.github.io/blinkocr-android/com/microblink/hardware/SuccessCallback.html) will be called with boolean indicating whether operation has succeeded or not.
 Note that camera has to be loaded for this method to work and that callback might be called on background non-UI thread.

 ##### <a name="recognizerView_setScanningRegion"></a> `setScanningRegion(Rectangle, boolean)`
-You can use this method to define the scanning region and define whether this scanning region will be rotated with device if [OrientationAllowedListener](javadoc/com/microblink/view/OrientationAllowedListener.html) determines that orientation is allowed.
+You can use this method to define the scanning region and define whether this scanning region will be rotated with device if [OrientationAllowedListener](https://blinkocr.github.io/blinkocr-android/com/microblink/view/OrientationAllowedListener.html) determines that orientation is allowed.
 This is useful if you have your own camera overlay on top of `RecognizerView` that is set as rotatable view - you can thus synchronize the rotation of the view with the rotation of the scanning region native code will scan.

-Scanning region is defined as [Rectangle](javadoc/com/microblink/geometry/Rectangle.html).
+Scanning region is defined as [Rectangle](https://blinkocr.github.io/blinkocr-android/com/microblink/geometry/Rectangle.html).
 First parameter of rectangle is x-coordinate represented as percentage of view width, second parameter is y-coordinate represented as percentage of view height, third parameter is region width represented as percentage of view width and fourth parameter is region height represented as percentage of view height.

 View width and height are defined in current context, i.e. they depend on screen orientation.
 If you allow your ROI view to be rotated, then in portrait view width will be smaller than height, whilst in landscape orientation width will be larger than height.
 This complies with view designer preview.
 If you choose not to rotate your ROI view, then your ROI view will be laid out either in portrait or landscape, depending on setting for your scan activity in `AndroidManifest.xml`

 Note that scanning region only reflects to native code - it does not have any impact on user interface.
 You are required to create a matching user interface that will visualize the same scanning region you set here.

+##### <a name="recognizerView_setMeteringAreas"/></a> `setMeteringAreas(Rectangle[])`
+This method can only be called when camera is active.
+You can use this method to define regions which camera will use to perform meterings for focus, white balance and exposure corrections.
+On devices that do not support metering areas, this will be ignored.
+Some devices support multiple metering areas and some support only one.
+If device supports only one metering area, only the first rectangle from array will be used.

+Each region is defined as [Rectangle](https://blinkocr.github.io/blinkocr-android/com/microblink/geometry/Rectangle.html).
+First parameter of rectangle is x-coordinate represented as percentage of view width, second parameter is y-coordinate represented as percentage of view height, third parameter is region width represented as percentage of view width and fourth parameter is region height represented as percentage of view height.

+View width and height are defined in current context, i.e. they depend on screen orientation, as defined in `AndroidManifest.xml`.
+In portrait orientation view width will be smaller than height, whilst in landscape orientation width will be larger than height.
+This complies with view designer preview.

 ##### <a name="recognizerView_setImageListener"></a> `setImageListener(ImageListener)`
-You can use this method to define [image listener](javadoc/com/microblink/image/ImageListener.html) that will obtain images that are currently being processed by the native library.
-Please make sure that installing this listener introduces a large performance penalty on scanning process.
+You can use this method to define [image listener](https://blinkocr.github.io/blinkocr-android/com/microblink/image/ImageListener.html) that will obtain images that are currently being processed by the native library.
+For more information and example implementation, see [Using ImageListener to obtain images that are being processed](#imageListener)

 ##### `setLicenseKey(String licenseKey)`
 This method sets the license key that will unlock all features of the native library.
 You can obtain your license key from [Microblink website](http://microblink.com/login).